Hashtag Web3 / Updated

 -

-- Create Educational Content for the Local Market: There is a need for high-quality, accessible educational content about Web3 for a Namibian audience.
-Starting a blog or workshop series is a powerful way to build your brand and network.
+Create Educational Content for the Local Market: There is a demand for high-quality, accessible Web3 educational content tailored for Namibia.
+Initiating a blog or a workshop series can effectively build your brand and network.

-- Connect with Conservation and Tourism Stakeholders: Reach out to the major conservation NGOs and tourism operators in Namibia.
-Start a conversation about how blockchain can help them solve their challenges with transparency, funding, and customer engagement.
+Connect with Conservation and Tourism Stakeholders: Engage with major conservation NGOs and tourism operators in Namibia.
+Discuss how blockchain can address their transparency, funding, and customer engagement challenges.

 Complete Salary & Cost of Living Analysis